About the International Summer Institute

 - Miku Yasuda, Japan

 "This summer I participated in the International Summer Institute at Washburn University with 18 Japanese people for about 2 months.
 These days were exciting and became a good experience.
 All of them are going to college from this fall semester, so after this program we have to said good bye.
 It was hard for us.
-During this summer, we went to the capital building, Kansas City and Asian market.
-Also we did homestay.
 This was almost all the students first time to come to America, so when we were just arrived, we were nervous, but in Washburn, there are many friendly and kind people.
 Therefore we got comfortable at once.
 It was owed to the great Kansas people."

 - Sayaka Kine, Japan